 Volunteering involves using your time, talent, or treasure to help someone.
 Sharing your talent spreads good will in the community and sometimes encourages others to take action.
 Generosity is contagious.

 - Make a list of the things you know how to do that can help neighbors.
-You have to have skills, tools, and a way to work safely.
-You might be good at shopping, but you can't pick up someone's groceries if you can't drive.
-What can you do?
+You will need skills, tools, and a way to work safely.
 Note: talk about safety; only approach people you know.
 Here are a few examples of ways you may be able to help:

 - Shop for neighbors who are unable to leave their homes